...

 • Headings: Headings help break up content and make it easier to read.
 They also give Google an idea of what a page is about.
 Be sure to use relevant keywords in your headings and structure them using H1, H2, and H3 tags.

 • Images: Images are an important part of any e-commerce website.
-Not only do they help make your site more visually appealing, but they can also help with SEO.
-Be sure to optimize your images by including descriptive file names and alt texts (a short description of what an image is).
+Not only do they make your site more visually appealing, but they can also improve SEO.
+Be sure to optimize your images by including descriptive filenames and alt text (a short description of what an image shows).
 This will help Google understand what an image is and how it relates to your website’s content.

 • Product pages: Product pages are one of the most important types of pages on an e-commerce website.
-They need to be well-optimized in order to rank highly in search results and convert visitors into customers.
+They need to be well optimized to rank highly in search results and convert visitors into customers.

 • Speed: The speed of your website is also crucial for SEO.
 Google wants to provide its users with the best possible experience, so it favors websites that load quickly.
-There are a few different ways to improve your website’s speed, such as optimizing images and using a content delivery network.
+There are several ways to improve your website’s speed, such as optimizing images and using a content delivery network.

 • Mobile-friendliness: More and more people are using their mobile devices to search the internet.
 This means that it’s essential for your website to be mobile-friendly.
 Google prefers websites that are responsive (meaning they adjust to fit any screen size) regardless of the device being used.

 • Internal linking: Internal linking is the process of linking to other pages on your website from within your content.
-This helps Google understand the relationship between your pages and can also help improve your website’s ranking in search results.
+This helps Google understand the relationships among your pages and can also improve your website’s ranking in search results.

-• E-A-T: Google wants to make sure its users are getting the best possible experience, which means it favors websites with high-quality content.
+• E-A-T: Google wants to ensure its users get the best possible experience, so it favors websites with high-quality content.
 To help ensure your website meets these criteria, focus on creating content that is expert, authoritative, and trustworthy (E-A-T).
 This will not only improve your SEO but also help convert visitors into customers.

 Off-Page SEO for E-Commerce Websites